 School of Public Policy Senior Fellows

-As our program focuses on preparing cross sector leaders in policy and politics, the Senior Fellows at the School of Public Policy come from a variety of backgrounds - corporate, academia, and government.
+As our program focuses on preparing cross-sector leaders in policy and politics, the Senior Fellows at the School of Public Policy (SPP) come from a variety of backgrounds—corporate, academia, and government.
 Each has had a unique involvement in the policy world from policymakers and researchers to public influencers.
+Senior Fellows typically serve two-year terms that are renewable.
+Throughout their time at SPP, they engage with students and serve as lecturers, mentors, advisors, and researchers.

 Current Senior Fellows

-Tony Mills is a Resident Senior Fellow and director of science policy at the R Street Institute, a public policy think tank in Washington, DC.
+Tony Mills is a senior fellow at the American Enterprise Institute, where he studies the federal government’s role in scientific research and innovation (R&D funding and policy) as well as how to integrate scientific expertise into our governing institutions.
+He also focuses on the relationship between expert knowledge and democratic governance.
 He researches and writes about a range of topics including science, technology, philosophy, religion, and the role of expertise in democracy.
 His writings have appeared in such publications as Slate, Politico, National Affairs, City Journal, First Things, Issues in Science & Technology, The New Atlantis, and various peer-reviewed journals.
 A scholar associate of the Society of Catholic Scientists, he is currently writing a book about scientific expertise in the age of populism.
 At the School of Public Policy, Mills has been an advisor to the school's "American Project" and edits the initiative's ongoing essay series at RealClearPolicy.

 Andrew Puzder is the former chief executive of CKE Restaurants, where he helped turn Hardee's and